- RFP for Printing and Publication of Official Reports

 Supreme Judicial Court Mission Statement

 To promote the rule of law and foster public trust by leading an independent judiciary that assures every person equal access to the fair, timely and impartial resolution of disputes in courts managed with efficiency and professionalism.

 As of September 17, 2012, news organizations and news media individuals who are not employed by a news organization must register with the Supreme Judicial Court's Public Information Office for initial permission to bring electronic devices into the courtroom under SJC Rule 1:19.
-Click here to read a press release announcing the media registration process.
 Click here to access instructions, the registration form and other informational materials relative to the rule.